 3. DO monitor your site at least once a month; make sure you keep it manageable and not let it go like I did (out of ignorance, but nonetheless).

-4. DO take care of your broken links – outsource it if you have to.
+4. DO take care of your broken links – outsource it if can.

 And DO give this post a shout on social media!